Mary Jane Watson: The Amazing Spider-Man: The Daily Comic Strip

-During the Spider-Verse event, the pair were visited by Morlun.
+During Spider-Verse, the pair were visited by Morlun.
 Despite Morlun being a match for Peter's strength, MJ valiantly stands up to the intruder and encourages her husband.
 Due to the temporal instability affecting this reality, Morlun quickly realizes it will take weeks to accomplish a simple feat.
 The Master Weaver of the Inheritors then pulls him out of the reality, and privately elects to rebel against his masters, preserving this universe within a pocket dimension and safeguard it from any further Inheritor attacks.
-This action also prevents this universe from being affected by the reality-shattering events of Secret Wars, and thus it does not form a part of the patchwork planet Battleworld.
+This action also prevents this universe from being affected by Secret Wars.

 During production of Marvella II, a brainwashed Harry Osborn, in the guise of The Hobgoblin, attacked her and Peter.
 The Black Widow, Natasha Romanov offered to serve as MJ's bodyguard for the duration of filming, but Mary Jane grew envious of the Black Widow spending time investigating Harry with her husband.
 Eventually Harry was stopped and Natasha made it clear to Mary Jane she had no interest in Peter romantically.

 Following adventures in which she was pursued romantically by Sub-Mariner and Xanadu, Mary Jane learned that Marvella II had been given a theatrical release, and that she was to commence a publicity tour across the nation.
 She and Peter journeyed to Los Angeles by car, stopping in New Mexico along the way to team with Rocket Raccoon against the likes of Ronan the Accuser and a Kree sentry.

 Peter and MJ briefly part ways when Peter decides to attend his Aunt's wedding to the Mole Man, while MJ moves forward with the tour.
-After an adventure with Mole Man (who calls off the wedding to rule over his people once more), Peter reunites with MJ in Florida where they help Bruce Banner battle The Lizard.
+After an adventure with Mole Man (who calls off the wedding to rule over his people once more), Peter reunites with MJ in Florida where they help Bruce Banner battle the Lizard.
 MJ resumes her tour while Peter returns to New York.
 During a battle with The Kingpin, Mary Jane's theatre is destroyed by a helicopter crash.
 MJ catches wind of this on the news, but is not angry with Peter.
 She returns home and tells Peter Marvella II was not received well critically and is projected to bomb.
 She suggests she and Peter spend time in Australia until her play can be moved to a new theatre venue.
-When Peter was taken over by The Purple Man, Mary Jane teamed up with Luke Cage to free him.
+When Peter was taken over by the Purple Man, Mary Jane teamed up with Luke Cage to free him.
 Afterwards, Peter and MJ headed off to Australia, at which point the newspaper strip concluded.